CharlesYuan02/portfolio.io/README.md

 yfinance was used to retrieve historical stock information.

 ## To Do
-- Create login and individual user pages
-- Create leaderboard and community showcase of portfolios
 - Create friends feature, where you can view your friends' portfolio performances
-- Create better frontend
+- Create better frontend and improve UI
 - Integrate [Mango10K](https://github.com/Chubbyman2/Mango10K/tree/main) RAG chatbot for investment guidance

 ## License